AngelaLiu1314/Movie_Creation_Tool/README.md

    ```

 4. **Database Design:**
-   - The database contains a `Movies` database with a `MovieDetails` collection, where each document represents a movie and its associated metadata such as plot, rating, genre, actors, and key phrases for poster generation.
+   - The database contains a `movies` database with a `movieDetails` collection, where each document represents a movie and its associated metadata such as plot, rating, genre, actors, and key characteristics for poster generation.

 5. **Populating the Database:**
-   - Data insertion into the `MovieDetails` collection is done either manually or through automated scripts.
+   - Data insertion into the `movieDetails` collection is done either manually or through automated scripts.
 The system will later integrate modules for generating movie posters based on plot descriptions.
+   - **Bulk Movie Insertion**
+      You can use this code snippet to process and insert multiple movies into the database in bulk.
+The batch size is adjustable to respect the OMDB API’s daily rate limits.
+      ```python
+      lastIndex = 0  # Update based on lastIndex from previous run dailyBatchSize = 100000  # Max API calls within daily limit

+      for imdbID in mainDF.imdb_id[lastIndex:lastIndex + dailyBatchSize]:
+         response, indexInDF = get_omdb_response(imdbID)
+         if response["Response"] == "False":
+            print(f"Error fetching data for imdbID: {imdbID}.
+Skipping...") continue
+         elif response["Response"] == "True":
+            add_movie_details(imdbID, response, indexInDF)

+      lastIndex += dailyBatchSize
+      print(lastIndex) # update and print to initialize lastIndex value
+      ```
+### **Data Pipeline Summary**
+- Insert Movie Metadata: This script allows for the insertion of movie metadata into the `movieDetails` collection.
+- Fetch from OMDB API: The OMDB API is used to fetch movie data based on IMDb IDs, and the results are processed and stored in MongoDB.
+- Custom Poster Generation (Coming Soon): The next phase will involve integrating OpenAI to generate key characteristics for movie posters based on the movie plot.
 </details>

 ## API